2020 Toyota Avalon Hybrid Review

 Front space is massive.
 Front passengers are greeted with 42.1 in. of legroom, 37.4 in. of headroom, and 58.3 in. of shoulder room.
 What's crazy is the rear seat space.
 Rear seats have 40.3 in. of leg room, 37.5 in. of headroom, and 57.1 in. of shoulder room.
 With my son in his car seat, I was not able to reach him as he was set so far back.
 Full size adults comfortably sit in the rear with no issues whatsoever.

 For those of you purchasing the hybrid, fuel-economy is clearly a large concern as well.
-Our testers are typically a bit...heavy footed if you, and even with spirited driving the Avalon Hybrid was still able to squeeze out an impressive 34 mpg combined.
+Our testers are typically a bit...heavy-footed, and even with spirited driving the Avalon Hybrid was still able to squeeze out an impressive 34 mpg combined.
 What’s more impressive, however, is that we frequently saw mpg in the high 40’s and even 50’s.
 With normal driving, we were able to average around 39-41 combined mpg.
 In a full-size sedan.
 That’s impressive.

 Full size sedans are synonymous with ride comfort.
 The floating, boat suspension of the old US cars may have gone to the wayside, but the expectation of comfort is still there.
 The 2020 Toyota Avalon delivers, at least to some extent, on the expectation of ride comfort.